alan-xavier-16/linear_data_structures/README.md

 - `Peek`: Get the value of the top element without removing it

 ### Circular Queue
 A circular queue is a type of queue where the last element points to the first element, thereby creating a line between the two.
-It's main advantage, over the regular queue, is better memory utilization as it allows us to add elements to the empty spaces of the queue, in situations where the last elements of the queue are occupied and the front elements are empty.
+It's main advantage, over the regular queue, is better memory utilization as it allows us to add elements to the empty spaces of the queue, in situations where the last elements of the queue are occupied and the front elements are empty. **Note**: The queue indices are updated by `circular increments`, i.e. `FRONT = (FRONT+1) % SIZE`.